ffoster007/RATbid/README.md

 **RATbit** is a data management system that helps make work easier for many types of jobs.
-You can use it for things like:
+can use it for things like:
 - Sending tasks
 - Tracking progress
 - Saving information